As an Amazon Associate I earn from qualifying purchases.

 Believe me, they take this pie from great to amazing.

 And then, of course, homemade whipped cream.
 Because it is everything.
 Please, no CoolWhip.
 Vomit.

 I’ve tried several things, and it never quite seems to work.
 This specific pie wasn’t the biggest crack I’ve ever seen, but it was still there.

 Thank you, little pie crust pumpkin.
-You make me feel less sad about the giant “X” in the middle of my glorious pie.
+You make me feel less sad about the “X” in the middle of my glorious pie.

 Besides, have you seen this pie sliced?
 I mean, all the googly heart eyes!

-I think there might be a way to prevent this pie from cracking on the top, and that might be to fill the crust a little less full before baking, but that would mean I’d be left with a little bit of filling that would be a waste of ingredients to throw out and also a waste of time to bake into little mini pies.
+It’s possible that to prevent this pie from cracking on the top, you could fill the crust a little less full before baking.
+But that would mean a little bit of filling that would either be a waste of ingredients to throw out or a waste of time to bake into little mini pies.

 My best defense against a ginormous crack is to leave the pie like this until the oven is cool: